codeSavvy-ln/Azure-Data-Pipeline-Project/README.md

 ### **Step 3: Data Transformation with Azure Databricks** 🔄

 Using Azure Databricks, the raw data from the bronze container was transformed into a structured format.

+- **Audit Table** logs the ADF pipeline details like data_source, tablename, number of rows copied and load date once the pipeline run successfully

 ---